3 Best Cheap VPNs for Safe Torrenting in 2021 (+ Fast Speeds!)Last Updated by Mackenzie Pringle on April 05, 2021

 - It prevents anyone from seeing your true IP address.

-I trust NordVPN the most when it comes to torrenting.
+I trust CyberGhost the most when it comes to torrenting.
 It keeps my real IP address hidden with military-grade encryption, a no-logs policy, leak protection, and even a kill switch.
 This ensures maximum anonymity and privacy while torrenting.

 Which server locations are the best for torrenting?

 If you want to take extra precautions when torrenting, it’s a good idea to connect to a server in a country that has relaxed laws around P2P file-sharing.
 This includes countries like Switzerland, Spain, and Romania.

 Even though torrenting is legal in countries like the US, UK, and Australia, they have very strict digital piracy laws.
 So it’s best to avoid these country servers when torrenting in case you accidentally download any copyrighted content.